What’s the Difference Between a Workers’ Comp. and a Personal Injury Claim?

 Workers’ compensation in Mississippi

 If the injury has been caused at work most workers should be covered by their employer’s workers’ compensation insurance.
-This is a basic form of compensation which covers medical treatment, often at the employer’s designated provider, and a percentage, typically around two thirds, of any wages that have been lost.
+This is a basic form of compensation that covers medical treatment, often at the employer’s designated provider, and a percentage, typically around two-thirds, of any wages that have been lost.